TejasShinkar12/Eat-Fit-1/docs/flow.md

     *   ML Service unreachable/error: Backend catches the error during the API call to the ML service, logs it, returns 500 or a specific 4xx error (e.g., 424 Failed Dependency) to the Frontend with a message like "Image processing service error."
     *   ML Service returns no items/data: Backend logs the result, returns 200 with an empty or clear message ("No food items detected in the image.") to the Frontend.
 *   **Database Operations:** Backend catches exceptions during database interactions (e.g., connection errors, unique constraint failures for users, invalid IDs), logs the error, and returns 500 or 404/400 depending on the cause.
-*   **Recipe Generation:** If the ML Text Generation Service returns an error or irrelevant output, the Backend should catch it, log it, and return an error message to the user ("Could not generate recipe, please try again.") or a fallback message.
+*   **Recipe Generation:** If the GEMINI API returns an error or irrelevant output, the Backend should catch it, log it, and return an error message to the user ("Could not generate recipe, please try again.") or a fallback message.

 ## 6. Security Flows